-If you don’t like how your smile looks in Merton, Hartland, or North Lake due to crooked teeth, crowded teeth, gaps in your smile, or a problem like an underbite or an overbite, Dr. Casey Burns and Dr. Max Meinerz may be able to help at The Good Dentist.
+If you don’t like how your smile looks in Merton, Hartland, or North Lake due to crooked teeth, crowded teeth, gaps in your smile, or a problem like an underbite or an overbite, Dr. Ostromecki and Dr. Max Meinerz may be able to help at The Good Dentist.
 We specialize in clear aligner treatment with Invisalign, which allows you to correct your smile quickly, and without the need for traditional metal braces.
 Learn more below, or call (263) 538-0892 now to schedule an appointment today.

 Invisalign is an alternative to traditional metal braces.
 Instead of using metal wires, rubber bands, and brackets to adjust the position of your teeth, this treatment uses a series of smooth, thin, transparent plastic “aligners,” which look sort of like a retainer.

 Each aligner is typically worn for about 2 weeks for 20-22 hours per day.
 As you wear the aligner, it will push your teeth toward the proper position, gently correcting your smile and your bite without the need for braces.